Biological Warfare (cont.)

 Signs and Symptoms

 Victims may have a fever or a long-term infection or just a local inflammation.
 The disease may appear suddenly or develop slowly anywhere from three days to several weeks after exposure.
 Symptoms include fever, sweats, fatigue, loss of appetite, and muscle or joint aches.
 Depression, headache, and irritability occur frequently.
 In addition, infection of bones, joints, or the genitourinary tract may cause pain.
-Cough and chest pain also may be noted.
+Cough and chest pain also may be present.

 Animal handlers should wear appropriate protective clothing when working with infected animals.
 Meat should be well cooked, and milk should be pasteurized.
 Laboratory workers need to take appropriate cautions in handling the organism.